Edwinngera/sparsex/README.md

 ### Possible Issues
-* Image acquisition, client does not handle well when the server goes down.
-Client sends a request to an unavailable server and waits for a response but does not recover when the server comes back online.
-* Make sure most dtypes are float when converting images from grayscale
+* Make sure most dtypes are float when converting images from grayscale.
 * sys.stdout.flush() seems to flush messages from both server and client stuff for some reason.
 Probably because in this case I am running server and client on my own system and they share stdout.
 This should be resolved in a more elegant manner.
 I am unsure why the messages from server would end on client side.
 Possible bug?
 * Which base datatype should be used before extracting patches.
 Size constraints?
 Computation constraints and bottlenecks?